ycrc/ycrc.github.io/readme.md

 ### Deploying

-To deploy your local changes to the site:
+To deploy your local changes to the site (from the root directory of the repo):

 ``` bash
 mkdocs gh-deploy